ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

    - ✓ Plugin Priority System has been implemented to handle cases where multiple plugins support the same file type
    - ✓ Plugin Dependency Resolution has been implemented to ensure dependencies are properly loaded
    - ✓ Image File Interpreter has been implemented with EXIF metadata extraction and preview/thumbnail generation
+   - ✓ PDF File Interpreter has been implemented with metadata extraction, text extraction, and preview/thumbnail generation
+   - ✓ DOCX File Interpreter has been implemented with metadata extraction, text extraction, and preview/thumbnail generation
+   - ✓ NetCDF File Interpreter has been implemented with metadata extraction, data visualization, and structured data extraction
+   - ✓ HDF5 File Interpreter has been implemented with metadata extraction, data visualization, and structured data extraction
    - ⟳ Additional Core Interpreters development is in progress
    - ⟳ UI Integration is planned for future implementation
    - ⟳ Advanced Features are planned for future implementation